Devmanus (film): Critical response

 The Marathi film Devmanus received mixed to positive reviews from critics, with praise for its performances and direction, though some noted shortcomings in its narrative execution.
 Santosh Bhingarde of Sakal described the film as a compelling remake, highlighting Mahesh Manjrekar and Renuka Shahane's chemistry and the film's emotional depth, though he noted pacing issues in the second half.
 Reshma Raikwar, writing for Loksatta, appreciated director Tejas Prabha Vijay Deuskar's sensitive handling of the subject matter and the lead pair's nuanced performances, but felt the screenplay could have been tighter.
 Kalpesh Kubal from Maharashtra Times lauded the film's attempt to balance drama and social commentary, commending Manjrekar's intensity, though he criticized certain predictable plot points.
 Deepa Gehlot of Scroll.in called it a "respectable remake" with a well-matched lead pair, emphasizing Shahane's understated performance but pointing out that the film lacked the original's sharpness.
 Mihir Bhanage from The Times of India gave a positive review, praising the film's engaging narrative and strong acting, particularly Manjrekar's commanding presence, but noted that some emotional beats felt repetitive.
+He wrote "What makes Devmanus a good watch is the way the film unfolds.
+While the crux remains the same as Vadh, the setting changes, as do a few scenes.
+The casting of Devmanus is worth applauding.
+Every actor is immensely talented, but it’s the story that’s the star here".